samirzjadhav/100-days-of-code/log.md

 ### Day 80 : jule 22 2022, Friday

 **Today's Progress**: Today I learned about array and object data types in javascript.

+### Day 81 : jule 23 2022, Saturday

+**Today's Progress**: Today I learned about the objects, dot, bracket notation, and object methods and completed some challenges.